-A case of bad timing: Eligible for the vaccine, or close to it, they got the coronavirus instead
+‘I almost made it’: Close to a vaccine, these Americans got covid-19 instead

 “At a certain point, it’s futile to try and figure it out,” said Green, 42, who worked until recently for the attorney general’s office in Washington.
 “It can happen to anyone — anywhere and anytime.”

-Angie De Groot, 38, a research analyst who lives in the District’s Petworth neighborhood with her husband and two children, considered herself so careful that it did not occur to her she could have the virus when she came down with a headache and felt nauseous in mid-February.
+Angie De Groot, 38, a research analyst who lives in the District’s Petworth neighborhood with her husband and two children, considered herself so careful that it did not occur to her she could have the virus when she came down with a headache and felt nauseated in mid-February.

 She and her husband, David, had worked from home since last March.
 They avoided supermarkets and restaurants.
 Everyone wore masks when they went for a walk.
 Only one other family had been allowed inside their rowhouse.